• Skip to primary navigation

 Can I freeze these beans?

-Technically you can freeze them, but I would recommend you make them fresh.
+Technically you can freeze them, but I recommend you make them fresh.
 The beans will lose their crispness once defrosted and reheated, and will not be as appetising as freshly made.

 Can I make them in advance?

-Once again, I would recommend you cook the beans when you need them.
+Once again, I recommend you cook the beans when you need them.
 It only takes a few minutes to do.

 How do I know when the beans are cooked?